Chinese Medicine Diet; The Five Flavors

 TCM also considers seasonal changes and individual constitutions when determining the ideal balance of flavors.
 During the colder months, warming and pungent foods are recommended to support the body's Yang energy and keep the body warm.
 In contrast, cooling and sour foods are favored in the summer to balance the body's heat and support Yin energy.
 Additionally, individual factors such as age, health conditions, and lifestyle play a role in adjusting the diet to maintain balance and harmony.

 Mindful eating and proper food preparation are also crucial components of achieving balance in TCM.
 Foods should be fresh, seasonal, and minimally processed to preserve their natural energies and benefits.
-The way food is prepared—whether it is steamed, boiled, roasted, or stir-fried—can also influence its effect on the body.
+How food is prepared—whether steamed, boiled, roasted, or stir-fried—can also influence its effect on the body.
 For instance, steaming and boiling are considered more cooling, while roasting and stir-frying are more warming.

-In TCM, food is viewed as medicine, and its effects go beyond physical nourishment.
-The right balance of flavors not only supports physical health but also affects emotional and mental well-being.
-A balanced diet helps to regulate mood, reduce stress, and promote a sense of overall harmony and balance.
-The importance of balance in TCM nutritional philosophy cannot be overstated.
-By understanding the unique properties and effects of each flavor and incorporating a diverse range of foods into our diet, we can achieve harmony within our bodies and enhance our overall health.
+In TCM, food is viewed as medicine; its effects go beyond physical nourishment.
+The right balance of flavors supports physical health and affects emotional and mental well-being.
+A balanced diet helps regulate mood, reduce stress, and promote overall harmony and balance.
+The importance of balance in TCM's nutritional philosophy cannot be overstated.
+By understanding each flavor's unique properties and effects and incorporating a diverse range of foods into our diet, we can achieve harmony within our bodies and enhance our overall health.

 REVIEW FOR ESSENTIAL TASTES